jamiejamiebobamie/Compliment-Generator/readme.md

 This is a web application launched with nodemon.
 Users submit compliments to a mongodb database.
 A random entry is pulled from the database and displayed when the user visits the main page.
 Only the admin can edit/update and delete compliments, and see an index of all compliments in the database.

+The code follows the standard MVC architecture, and CRUDS a single resource: compliments.

 LIVE WEBSITE: https://compliments-jtm.herokuapp.com